 Charlie Clauss was born in San Francisco and came of age in Georgia.
 Now he has lived in Minneapolis longer than anywhere else.
 His family belonged to Lutheran Church in America congregations, which became part of the Evangelical Lutheran Church in America.

-When Charlie and his wife arrived in Colorado Springs in the mid to late 1990s, we joined an Episcopal church.
-Living in the South, with a Baptist church on every corner, I was a Lutheran.
-Now living in Minnesota, with a Lutheran church on every corner, I’m an Episcopalian!
+When Charlie and his wife arrived in Colorado Springs in the mid to late 1990s, they joined an Episcopal church.
+Living in the South, with a Baptist church on every corner, Charlie was a Lutheran.
+Now living in Minnesota, with a Lutheran church on every corner, he is an Episcopalian.

-I work as a technical support representative for a humidification company.
+He works as a technical support representative for a humidification company.

 I can’t help it.
 In Lent I usually feel nostalgic for the rock opera Jesus Christ Superstar.
 One of my older siblings got it right after it came out in the early ’70s.
 I liked it.
 No, I loved it.
 Forgive me if ...
 Read More...